KPwagner/dataquest-project1-US-births/README.md

 | 30 | 2.58 |
 | 31 | 1.59 |

-Looking at the births on 9/11, The data shows a slight decline in the average births after 2001 compared to before 2002.
+Looking at the births on 9/11, the data shows a slight decline in the average births after 2001 compared to before 2002.
 The result is inconclusive due to the volatility of births rates for any specific date of the year.
 But the births on 9/11/11, a Wednesday, are worth noting: at 7.5k, this is the lowest number of births on 9/11 in the entire 21 year set.
 Maybe the 10 year anniversary of 9/11/01 was intentionally avoided by many.

 | Year | Births on 9/11 (000s) |
 | :------ | ------: |